AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rerun-a-smart-campaign-in-the-program-schedule-view.md

    ![](assets/image2015-4-16-14-3a42-3a0.png)

-1. Select the entry type menu drop-down, and pick the smart campaign you'd like to rerun.
+1. Select the **[!UICONTROL Entry Type]** menu drop-down, and pick the smart campaign you'd like to rerun.

    ![](assets/image2015-4-16-15-3a26-3a33.png)